Skip to navigation Skip to content

 8

-Coding income for previous income support payment recipients + Read more ...
+Coding income for previous ISP recipients + Read more ...

-For customers and/or partners who have received an income support payment within 8 weeks of the LIC claim but whose payment is now cancelled, the Date of event (DOV) of income components that have been received throughout the 8 week period will be the day after the date paid to (DPT+1) of their previous income support payment.
+For customers and/or partners who have received an ISP within 8 weeks of the LIC claim but whose payment is now cancelled, the Date of event (DOV) will be the day after the date paid to (DPT+1) of their previous ISP.

-If an income support payment has been rejected, cancelled and/or assessed during the 8 week LIC assessment period multiple DOVs may be needed.
-See Resources for examples.
+If an ISP has been rejected, cancelled, and/or assessed during the 8 week LIC assessment period, multiple DOVs may be needed.
+See the Resources page for examples.